varnishcache-friends/varnishstatbeat/README.md

 # Varnishstatbeat

-Varnishstatbeat is an elastic [beat](https://www.elastic.co/products/beats) that collects Stats data from a Varnish Shared Memory file and ships it to Elasticsearch.
+Varnishstatbeat is an Elastic [beat](https://www.elastic.co/products/beats) that collects Stats data from a Varnish Shared Memory file and ships it to Elasticsearch.